alexander1914/spring-6-and-spring-boot-3-review/springjpa-restfull-webservices/README.md

 **@ControllerAdvice:** is an annotation that introduced in Spring 3.2 that enables global exception handling, across your entire Spring MVC application.
 It acts like Aspect-Oriented Programming (AOP), intercepting exceptions thrown by controllers.

+# Validations Annotations
+Validating user input is an important part of building secure and reliable applications.
+Spring Boot makes this simple by integrating with Hibernate Validator, the reference implementation of JSR 380 (Bean Validation API).
+Using it, developers can enforce validation rules on data models with simple annotations like
+@NotNull, @Size, @Email, etc.

+**@NotEmpty:** is an annotation that a field is not null and also not empty, meaning it must contain at least one element (for collections) or at least one character (for strings).

+**@Email:** is annotation that Email can be validated with this.

+**@Valid:** is annotation that triggers validation on the Employee object.